128technology/docs/docs/plugin_ipsec_client.md

 The IPsec plugin setup has the following key parts to the configuration.
 * `ipsec-profile` describing the mechanism with which to connect to the server.
-* `ipsec-client` represent the remote endpoints or server that the ipsec client communicates with
+* `ipsec-client` represent the remote endpoints or server with which the ipsec client communicates.
 * `service-route`'s to route the traffic through the tunnels

 ### Profiles